parisepigenetics/RASflow_EDC/README.md

 ## Do you want to visualize the results of DEA?
 VISUALIZE: yes  # "yes" or "no"
 ```
+**Nota: if `QC` is set to `yes`, the workflow will stop after the QC to let you decide whether you want to trim your raw data or not.
+In order to run the rest of the workflow, you have to set `QC` to `no`.**

 2. Shared parameters
 Here you define where the FASTQ files are stored, where is the file describing the experimental set up, the name and localization of the folders where the results will be saved.
 The results are separated into two folders (see [Workflow results](#workflow-results)).
 - the big files : trimmed FASTQ, bam files are in an intermediate folder defined at `BIGDATAPATH`